bangsv/Algorithms_and_data_structures/README.md

 - Computational_Mathematics

-   Laboratory work in computational mathematics
+   Laboratory work in computational mathematics (Implementation of modules for solving various mathematical problems )